vindarel/lisp-journey/content/pythonVSlisp.md

 ## Interactivity

-*Python*: we typically restart everything at each code change, we use
+In *Python*, we typically restart everything at each code change, we use
  breakpoints: this takes some time, I find it too repetitive and boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
 We might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.
 We can get a prompt on an error (`-m pdb`), some tools include it (Werkzeug): a sign that it is a good thing to have.
 Unfortunately, it is not built-in, as in CL.

-*Common Lisp*: everything is more interactive in the REPL.
+In *Common Lisp*, everything is much more interactive in the REPL.
 Even developing web apps.
 On an error, we get an interactive debugger with the stacktrace in our editor, we press `v` and voilà, we are at the problematic line.
 We can of course catch errors to avoid the debugger, or disable it with global settings.
 We can resume the program execution from any stackframe.
 No process needs to restart.
 The variables